moonshiner-agency/cms/README.md

 `php artisan vendor:publish --provider="Moonshiner\Cms\CmsServiceProvider"`

-You should call the Cms::routes method within the boot method of your RouteServiceProvider.
+You should put the Cms::routes method within the boot method of your RouteServiceProvider.
 This method will add the CMS Pieces necessary to render the correct content on one view.

 ```<?php